Timinator2000/Algorithm_X/06 - your turn/07 - futoshiki solver.md

 All inequalities in a Futoshiki can be expressed as `a < b` where `a` and `b` are the values in two cells that share a horizontal or vertical border.
 Given a 6x6 Futoshiki with no hints, we know that every cell is a number between 1 and 6.

 ```
-Possible values for `a` = 1, 2, 3, 4, 5, 6
+Possible values for a = 1, 2, 3, 4, 5, 6
-Possible values for `b` = 1, 2, 3, 4, 5, 6
+Possible values for b = 1, 2, 3, 4, 5, 6
 ```

-?[What is wrong with the above statements.
-Select all that apply?]
--[] Nothing is wrong.
+?[What is wrong with the above statements?
+Select all that apply] -[] Nothing is wrong.
 In the absence of hints, either cell could take any of those values.
 -[x] `b` cannot be 1 since there are no values for `a` that allow `a < b` to be true.
 -[] `a` must be 1 and `b` must be 2 because `a < b`.